 Using reflection to capture new knowledge or feelings after a project or task can help your team to continuously learn and improve.
 Building reflection into your workflow is a big part of being an effective team as it gives you the ability to learn and adapt quickly.

-If you're an entry level or mid level manager - or new to managing a team then this is an excellent way to build leadership skills.
-Not only does it allow you to address performance issues on a regular basis but it's also a great way to foster trust in the team.
+In fact, not only does it allow them to address performance issues on a regular basis, but it's also a great way to foster trust in the team.